 Since natural light highlights the beauty of everything it touches, I recommend photographing both people and objects.
 Combine your love for several photography genres to create a wholesome artistic experience.

 During your portrait session, watch out for details that could insert more meaning into your photographs.
 They can be as simple as grass, or as complicated as an abstract photo of a busy street.
 No matter what you choose, make sure it complements your model in at least one way.
-Look for colour combinations, similarities in shape, or just stories.
+Look for color combinations, similarities in shape, or just stories.

 Once your photos are ready, combine them.
 If you’re feeling extra creative, make them into a double exposure.
 If you want a documentary-like feel, make a diptych.
 The results will intensify the beauty of both nature and your subject.
 All of this will be possible thanks to natural light.